graphdrawing/gd2024/pages/travel_accomodation.md

 **Budget options**

 Some cheaper options can be found in the form of hostels.
 The website [hostelworld.com](https://hostelworld.com/) can be used to book rooms or dorm beds in a variety of hostels around Vienna.

+As an option close to the conference venue we recommend the [Wombats's city hostel](https://www.wombats-hostels.com/vienna).

 ## Getting around in Vienna